getodk/docs/collect-using.rst

 Loading forms directly
 ------------------------

-You can load forms directly from a computer to your device via USB, using :doc:`Android Debug Bridge <collect-adb>`.
+You can load forms directly from a computer to your device via USB, using :ref:`Android Debug Bridge <adb>`.

 .. code-block:: none